nshidqi/nshidqi.github.io/_posts/2022-09-03-helloworld.md

 ## What is this website for?
 I'm thinking to use this website as my notes and documentation as I learn and work on something, as well as sharing them publicly.
-Because most of the time I learn from the public/community, so I want to give it back to the community also.
+Because most of the time I learn from the public/community, so I want to give it back to the community too.
 In addition, I can also practice my writing skills and composing articles while running this website.
-This website will also act as my online portfolio and online resume to reach out to more people.
+This website will act as my online portfolio and resume to reach out to more people.
 Besides academic and professional matters, I also plan to share my thought or experience during my study, work, or living as a human being.

 So. that's a bit of my introduction as the first post for this website.
 Feel free to connect with me [here](/about/#how-to-contact-me).